 Final D.Min. projects are bound and placed in Pittsburgh Seminary’s Barbour Library.
 Feel free to browse the theses in our catalog!

 The Doctor of Ministry degree is designed to enrich and deepen the ministries of its graduates.
-For examples of what DMin graduates go on to do, check out these profiles.
+Meet some of the DMin students and read about their varied ministry contexts.

 Several things are important in a D.Min. program.